History of ardent-tool.com

 I've decided to revert back to the "SynchroStream Engine" illustration.

-Well, I think the result of this MAD ride was worth the time I have spent on it.
-I hope people will agree and find it useful as well.
+While my approach to this entire ordeal may not have been ideal, I believe the outcome of this MAD ride was well worth all the time and effort I put into it.
+I hope you, the reader, will agree and find these pages as useful as I intended.

 Content created and/or collected by: